-We are currently working on further developing our National Equality Rep Network.
+We are currently working on further developing our Equality Rep Network.
 The network aims to allow reps who work around equalities to communicate with one another to share good practice, offer guidance, receive support, and increase knowledge and contacts.
 At present, we are speaking with union equalities officers and reps, as well as union branches who are working around equalities about what issues they are facing and what direction they would like to see a future network move in.
 If you have any suggestions around this, or would like to get involved, please email Denise Christie.

 For now, you can follow our twitter for updates.

 This section includes important resources on key topics Reps identified as needing greater support on.
 This section is being updated regularly.
 While some of these resources are framed in a Trade Union context, others are from independent organisations, which should be considered when gathering information to relay to members.
 Please get in touch if you require information on a specific equalities topic.

 Scottish Union Learning is organising two Scotland-wide Equality Rep virtual networking sessions, most likely using Zoom.
 The sessions will be an opportunity to connect with other Equality Reps from around Scotland, discuss issues we are currently facing, possible collective solutions, and any learning needs you may currently have.
 From these sessions, we hope to produce an action plan on how we can support one another through this testing time.

 The Equality Rep Network has a Facebook group with over 80 members.
 If you are an Equality Rep and would like to join the group, please follow the link and request to join.

 An Equality Rep is a union representative whose priority it is to proactively promote equality and diversity, inform their union and their employer on the facts relevant to their context, and to keep equality and diversity firmly on the agenda in negotiations and activities.
 Equality Reps play an advisory role to members around equality issues, and are often instrumental in shaping workplace policy and practice.